cocos-creator/docs-3d-deprecated/en/scripting/access-node-component.md

 }
 ```

-### Use the Property Inspector to set up components
+### Use the Inspector panel to set up components

-In the above example, if the type of the attribute is declared as a `Player` component, when the `Player` node is dragged to the **Property Inspector**, the `Player` attribute will be set to the `Player` component in this node.
+In the above example, if the type of the attribute is declared as a `Player` component, when the `Player` node is dragged to the **Inspector** panel, the `Player` attribute will be set to the `Player` component in this node.
 This way developers don't need to call `getComponent()` themselves.

 ```ts
 // Cannon.ts